Welcome to the website of the Collective Dynamics and Control

 73. R. Suitor, E. Berkenpas, and D. A. Paley.
 Dynamics and control of a buoyancy-driven underwater vehicle for estimating and tracking the scattering layer.
 IEEE Robotics and Automation Letters, 8(5):3015–3022, 2023.

 72. E. Fowler and D. A. Paley.
 Observability metrics for space-based cislunar domain awareness.
-To appear in J. Astronautical Sciences, 70(10):1–24, 2023.
+J. Astronautical Sciences, 70(10):1–24, 2023.

 71. Y.-C. Liu, A. Jarari, J. K. Shim, and D. A. Paley.
 Dynamic modeling and simulation of electric scooter interactions with a pedestrian crowd using a social force model.
 IEEE Trans.
 Intelligent Transportation Systems, 23(9):16448–16461, 2022.